The Real Winners and Losers from UFC Fight Night: Cejudo vs. Dillashaw

 She helped recover a bit of that with a come-from-behind showing on the main card of the latest Fight Night event.

 Rachael Ostovich was in full control of the fight.
 She completed several takedowns and landed several solid right hands.
 VanZant was surviving but not much more.
-In the second round, Ostovich thought she saw an opportunity to get VanZant's back, but she slipped off and the entire fight changed.
+In the second round, Ostovich thought she saw an opportunity to get VanZant's back but slipped off, and the entire fight changed.

 VanZant was quick to take top position and then went after submissions.
 An armbar presented itself, and Ostovich tapped.

-The 24-year-old takes a lot of criticism that has been brought on by her favorable treatment.
-The one thing she has continually shown throughout her fighting career has been heart and grit.
-It helped her to find this win, and perhaps that heart should be her legacy.
+The 24-year-old VanZant takes a lot of criticism that has been brought on by her favorable treatment, but she has continually shown heart and grit throughout her fighting career.
+Those attributes helped her to find this win, and perhaps that heart should be her legacy.
 A never-say-die attitude should endear her to all who watch.

 Now back in the win column, she may find herself in another prime spot to show her skills and work herself into the title talk.